digorydoo/titanium/README.md

 ### Spawn points
    * T: Open spawn point menu
-   * CTRL+T: Jump to next spawn point (guaranteed to visit all spawn points once; order not defined)
+   * TAB: Jump to next spawn point
-   * CTRL+SHIFT+T: Jump to previous spawn point
+   * SHIFT+TAB: Jump to previous spawn point
    * SHIFT+Q: Add a new spawn point of the same type as a recently added one

 That's all, folks!